palash1992/YoutubeGraph-Dyn/README.md

 ## Repository Structure
 * **anonymyzed_graphs**: contains Youtube graphs with the names of the files in the format: graph-yyyymmdd-hhhh.pickle.
 * **anonymyzed_timeseries**: contains timeseries data for channels.
 Channels have comment, subscriber, video and view counts.
+The topic categories per channel are provided.
 * **anonymyzed_graphs.py**: file to anonymyze the original data.

 ## Data Format